5-e-thans/Post-covid-Test/README.md

 - We had a lot of fun making this and we hope that you enjoy it!

 The animation in particular took a while to get just right and making sure that the user is presented with randomized answer options without any duplicates to the right answer was also tricky.

+Another interesting thing was that even on a relativly simple program like this one it was remarkable how much needed to change as we refined out concept of how it needed to function and run.
+Our initial concepts of what was needed under the hood changed a couple of times as we realized that the parts would not all work together the way we had originally coded them.